bellsmith15/Kids-Mini-Rugby-project/README.md

 - Bugs fixed during development through Media queries and CSS styling when testing in browsers or on inspect.
 A Bug found with the images section on the home page on reviewing the web.dev was resolved with CSS container to resize the images.

 - There is a known bug in the Form section.
-In this instance the Form is not posted to a link and has been omitted on purpose for this project and advised by my mentor to state this in the readme document.
+In this instance the Form is not posted to a link and has been omitted as advised by my mentor and to state this was an intended action in the readme.md document.
 If a user  woudl try and complete their form it would not be sent and a 501 error occurs.

    -  https://formdump.codeinstitute.net/" IS NOT POSTED IN THIS PROJECT get 501 error - is noted on line 44 of the signup.html.